 Health & Nutrition

-The blue German Shepherd will eat, on average, between 3 to 4 cups of dry food a day.
+The Blue German Shepherd will eat, on average, between 3 to 4 cups of dry food a day.
 Because he is susceptible to bloat, it is advised to spread his food across several sittings during the day.
-Your dog’s feeding requirements will depend on how big he is, and his activity levels.
+Your dog’s feeding requirements will depend on how big he is and his activity levels.

 Grooming

-The blue GSD often has a medium length outercoat with a dense undercoat.
-Because he has an undercoat, he is a heavy shedder, and therefore you should brush him 2 to 3 times a week.
-During shedding seasons you should brush him every day to keep his coat manageable.
+The blue GSD often has a medium-length outer coat with a dense undercoat.
+Because he has an undercoat, he is a heavy shedder, and therefore, you should brush him 2 to 3 times a week.
+During shedding seasons, you should brush him every day to keep his coat manageable.

-He should also be bathed every 6 to 8 weeks to keep him clean, but also to assist with his shedding.
+He should also be bathed every 6 to 8 weeks to keep him clean but also to assist with his shedding.
 Specialist shedding products can be purchased to assist in the management of his coat.
 He can also carry a longer coat, but it’s less common than having a medium length.

 As Family Pets

 Blue German Shepherds make great family pets.
-They are fun, intelligent, trainable, affectionate, loyal and protective to name but a few qualities.
-If they are socialized from a young age they are great with children.
-Be sure to include any children in the training process, so that your pup sees them as part of the higher ranking within the pack.
+They are fun, intelligent, trainable, affectionate, loyal, and protective, to name but a few qualities.
+If they are socialized from a young age, they are great with children.
+Be sure to include any children in the training process so that your pup sees them as part of the higher ranking within the pack.

 Naturally, all dogs have their own quirks that make them unique.
-Just like all human family members, and a blue GSD will be no different.
+Just like all human family members, a blue GSD will be no different.
 Generally, however, German Shepherds are intelligent and fun to be around.
 They enjoy spending hours playing in the garden with their family.
 The best way to see his temperament in action is to view him with his littermates.

 Furthermore, if you do adopt one of these beautiful pups, then it might be wise to prepare your neighbors.
 You don’t want them to panic and think you have a stray wolf in your yard!
 With that in mind, be sure to reinforce your fence and make it very high, as German Shepherds are known to jump 6-foot fences with ease, and the blue German Shepherd would be no different.